At one point or another, you’ve probably asked yourself if Twitter is actually helpful for growing your business or if it’s a total waste of time.

-Gain exposure by engaging in conversational Twitter chats and use Twitter ads to your advantage.
-Promote your tweets, account, or an industry-related trend.
+Gain Twitter followers by engaging in conversational Twitter chats and use Twitter ads to your advantage.
+Promote your tweets, account, or industry-related trend.

-Run a Twitter ad that meets your needs, and don’t forget to devote some special attention to video.
+Run a Twitter ad, and don’t forget to devote special attention to video.

 Hold contests to generate a buzz around your products and services, and follow up with customers after the contest has closed.